'The Last of Us Part 2': How to Easily Open Any Safe Without the Combination

-(This post does not contain any spoilers whatsoever for “The Last of Us Part 2”)
+(This post does not contain any spoilers whatsoever for “The Last of Us Part 2.”
+We’re just talking about safes, and not the story.)

 “The Last of Us Part 2,” the sequel to Naughty Dog’s beloved PlayStation 3 game, is very, very long.
 It’s roughly twice the length of the first game, which itself felt pretty long given the depressive tone.
 So, naturally, as you get further and further in, you might just kinda be over some of the busywork, like scouring every place you go for collectibles and crafting resources.
 Or of trying to find the combination to one of the many safes you’ll find on your journey.